netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    parameter ({{with-immutability}}).
 If the "immutable" metadata annotation for a configuration node is not specified, the default "immutable" value is the same as the value of its parent node in the data tree ({{interior}}).
-   The immutable metadata annotation value for a top-level instance node is "false" if not specified.
+   The "immutable" metadata annotation value for a top-level instance node is "false" if not specified.

    A node that is annotated as immutable cannot be changed via configuring